-Students who successfully complete LFA’s ESL program are encouraged, but not required, to study a language in addition to English while they are at LFA.
+Students who successfully complete LFA’s ELL program are encouraged, but not required, to study a language in addition to English while they are at LFA.

 An Independent Study gives a student time and resources to delve further into a topic of particular interest.
 When a student exhausts the standard curriculum and wishes to pursue additional in-depth studies on a certain topic, an independent study may be the right fit.
 An Independent Study may be taken as a 6th or 7th course with appropriate approvals.
 Please refer to the student handbook for more information.